Skip to main content

 54pub enum BootloaderAcpiArg {

-55 /// The bootloader does not provide one, a manual search is needed.
+55 /// The bootloader does not provide one.

 56 NotProvided,